MuhammadBilalTahir/What-makes-a-Pokemon-Legendary/README.md

 We all keep on doing Data Science projects that are related to real life problems.
 This project is a bit different.

 It speaks for creativity itself.
-Afterall what makes a Pokemon Legandary?
+After all what makes a Pokemon Legendary?
 It is an interesting question.

 Data Science is a hobby that can answer anything if you ask the right questions and use the right techniques.